libocca/occa/examples/cpp/03_inline_okl/README.md

 ### Example: Inlined Kernels

-We give an example with inlined OKL
+We give an example with inline OKL code

 ### Compiling the Example